M-o-a-T/moat-kv/docs/source/code.rst

 Python code stored in DistKV is wrapped with a procedure context, mainly to make returning a result more straightforward.
-This is done by indenting the code before compiling it, so you can't depend on multi-line strings to be flush left.
+This is done by indenting the code before compiling it: don't depend on multi-line strings to be flush left.

 Storage
 =======